-Patrice Hauptman, COCA's Executive Director, would love to share our hopes and dreams for COCA in the coming year with you personally.
-Feel free to contact her to discuss in detail at email@example.com or at her cell at 303-419-3200.
+Patrice Hauptman, COCA's Executive Director, would love to share our hopes and dreams for COCA in the coming year with you.
+Feel free to contact her to discuss in detail at firstname.lastname@example.org or her cell at 303-419-3200.

 COCA continues to expand program offerings to women throughout Colorado.

 Another successful "September Awareness" effort resulted in interviews at metro Denver TV stations as well as in Grand Junction, spreading the word about the symptoms and risk factors of ovarian cancer.

 COCA focused on offering a more comprehensive educational program and new educational efforts to reach women at high risk for Ovarian Cancer.

 Executive Director Patrice Hauptman was hired to guide COCA.

 COCA programs continued to expand with the addition of the Peer-To-Peer Mentor Program.

 The 5th Annual Jodi's Race for Awareness was a great success with over 3,000 in attendance and over $170,000 netted to support COCA programs.

 The first Annual Teal Gala was held in September 2014 with all proceeds benefiting the COCA.Cares Financial Assistance program.
 Generous donors enable COCA that eliminated the wait list for COCA.Cares assistance!